GalaChain/sdk/docs/authorization.md

 The `allowedRoles` property is an array of strings that represent the roles that are allowed to access the method.
 The roles are assigned to the `UserProfile` object in the chain data.
 By default, the `EVALUATE` and `SUBMIT` roles are assigned to the user when they are registered.
-You can assign additional roles to the user using the `PublicKeyContract:UpdateUserRoles` method (requires `CURATOR` role or being called by CA user from a curator organization).
+You can assign additional roles to the user using the `PublicKeyContract:UpdateUserRoles` method.
+This method requires that the calling user either has the `CURATOR` role or is a CA user from a curator organization.

-There are some predefined roles (`EVALUATE`, `SUBMIT`, `CURATOR`), you can also define custom roles for more granular access control.
+There are some predefined roles (`EVALUATE`, `SUBMIT`, `CURATOR`).
+You can also define custom roles for more granular access control.